scipy-conference/scipy_proceedings/papers/yannick_congo/yannick.congo.rst

    associated metadata is enormously appealing and should be at the heart of any attempt to make scientific simulations repeatable and reproducible.

-   Most of the work in the litterature focus on the reproducibility requirements and the tools to acquire those metadata.
+   Most of the work in the literature focus on the reproducibility requirements and the tools to acquire those metadata.
 Yet, it is a great need to support the discoverabiliy of the metadata produced and also to investigate on the content of what a reproducible simulation execution context is.

    In this paper we propose our investigation results into defining a reproducibility assessable record and the cloud infrastructure to support it.
-A use case example with sumatra and docker is provided.
+A use case example with Sumatra and docker is provided.

 .. class:: keywords

-   metadata, simulations, repeatable, reproducible, sumatra, cloud.
+   metadata, simulations, repeatable, reproducible, Sumatra, cloud.

 Introduction
 ------------